pritsinghlaw/pritsinghlaw/replit.md

-# Replit.md
+# Pritsinghlaw.com - California Law Firm Website

 ## Overview

-This is a law firm website for the Law Offices of Pritpal Singh, specializing in California real estate law.
-The website is built primarily with static HTML pages using Webflow templates, enhanced with custom JavaScript functionality.
-The project includes a modern client portal system, AI-powered chat support (PritAI), payment processing integration, and various client interaction tools.
-The site serves as both a marketing platform and a client service hub for real estate legal services across California.
+This is a static website codebase for the Law Offices of Pritpal Singh, PC, a California-based real estate law firm.
+The website is built using Webflow templates with custom HTML, CSS, and JavaScript enhancements.
+It serves as the primary digital presence for the law firm, providing information about legal services, attorney profiles, and client resources with a focus on California real estate law.

 ## User Preferences